Richarlison: 2024–25: Injury troubles

-2025–26
+2025–26: Relegation battle

 Richarlison scored two goals, including a scissor kick, against Burnley in a 3–0 win on the opening day of the 2025–26 Premier League season.
 His performances earnt him the inaugural 'Player of The Matchweek' accolade by the Premier League.
 The following week, he contributed an assist for Brennan Johnson in 2–0 away victory against Manchester City.
 On 20 September, Richarlison grabbed a goal back against Brighton to spark a comeback from 2–0 down to the eventual scoreline of 2–2.
 On 26 October, Richarlison came off the bench and provided a lofted header to assist Pape Sarr for the third goal in a 3–0 victory at the Hill Dickinson Stadium, Everton's first ever loss at their new stadium.
-On 8 November, Richarlison flicked the ball into the back of the net for what was thought to be a stoppage time winner in a comeback against Manchester United, prompting wild celebrations from the Tottenham players, only for United to make it 2–2 minutes later.
+On 8 November, Richarlison flicked the ball into the back of the net for what was thought to be a stoppage-time winner in a comeback against Manchester United, prompting wild celebrations from the Tottenham players, only for United to make it 2–2 minutes later.
+On 23 November, Richarlison lobbed David Raya from almost the halfway line to score his first ever goal in a North London derby, albeit in a 4–1 defeat at the Emirates.
+On 26 November, Richarlison scored the first goal in an eventual 5–3 loss against Paris Saint-Germain, extending his scoring streak to three goals in three games.
+Richarlison followed this up with a goal in a 2–0 win against Brentford on 6 December.
+On 20 December, he came off the bench in the 80th minute to score a late consolation goal after just three minutes against Liverpool in a 2–1 loss.
+On 10 January, he came off injured in the first half of a 2–1 FA Cup loss to Aston Villa before being ruled out for up to two months.
+On 1 March, on his return back from injury, he came off the bench to score a consolation goal in a 2–1 loss to Fulham at Craven Cottage.
+Two weeks later, Richarlison scored a 90th minute equaliser to haunt his former rivals Liverpool in a 1–1 draw at Anfield, earning a crucial point for Spurs in their fight for survival in the Premier League.

+2026–27: Squad exclusion and departure

+On 22 August 2026, Richarlison made his season debut, starting in a 3–0 away defeat to Brentford.
+On 3 September, Richarlison was omitted from Tottenham Hotspur's Premier League squad for the first half of the season, with manager Roberto De Zerbi saying that the decision was not his, and that Richarlison had said at the start of pre-season that he wanted to leave the club.